What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 4. Representation

-Each representation points to a different version of the same content.
+Each representation points to a different version of the content.

 5. Segment Information